-1. Describe a situation where you successfully advocated for yourself.
-2. Describe a situation where you took steps to support your own well-being, including a healthy lifestyle or your mental health.
-3. Describe a situation where you took action to make a positive change at school, in your community or for the environment.
+- 1. Describe a situation where you successfully advocated for yourself. - 2.
+Describe a situation where you took steps to support your own well-being, including a healthy lifestyle or your mental health.

+the environment.
 I chose # Part C - Creative, Reflective and Critical Thinking 1.
 Give an example of a time where you were able to use your creativity to design, plan or develop an idea of project (ex.
 A PowerPoint, a poster, a woodworking project, a skit/role play).
 2. How did you feel about this situation?
 Were you successful?
 Explain why or why not.

-REFERENCE MATERIAL FOR #3 - MY PERSONAL VALUES AND PERSPECTIVES
+REFERENCE MATERIAL FOR #5 - MY PERSONAL VALUES AND PERSPECTIVES